Arts - 360

 • Stage Crew

-This crew will run all of the tech (sound and lights) for the various presentations and performances in the year – including the Founder’s Day Cabaret and Musical Theatre production.
-They can also assist with set design and construction.
+This Crew will run all of the tech for the various presentations and performances in the year - running sound and lights.
 Their largest responsibility will be in heading the stage management team for our musical.

-No experience is necessary – both beginner and experienced sewers are welcome!
+No experience necessary; both beginners and experienced sewers welcome!
 Beginners start on an easy project.
-All projects will be group planned projects for an optimized learning experience.
-Each student will come away with three to four usable projects for their everyday life such as pencil cases, backpacks, hoodies, face masks, and more!
+All projects will be group-planned projects for an optimized learning experience.
+Each student will come away with 3-4 usable projects for their everyday life while staying on campus.
+Pencil cases, backpacks, hoodies, face masks (hopefully not), and more!!

 • Studio Art